 - Wiener Teststraßen - Teststraße Aula der Wissenschaft (Walk-In)

 General information on the test options can be found here.

 Suspicion of infection

-If you suspect that you are infected, please stay in your room and avoid gatherings of people and public transport.
+- If you suspect you may have been infected, please stay in your room and report to reception.
+Avoid crowds and public transport.

-Call the health hotline on 1450: You will be looked after by medical staff over the phone and given further information.
+- Call the health hotline 1450: You will be looked after by medical specialists over the phone and receive further information.